 Even with the $20 million in concessions the Globe‘s seven unions have made, there’s still a big gap in the math.
 The NYT Co. has said that the Globe is on track to lose $85 million this year, which means that the paper must cut another $65 million in expenses – or find a comparable amount in revenue – to break even.
 The gap between the necessary expense reductions and the relatively modest cuts agreed upon so far indicates that the Globe‘s problems are far from over.

 This entry was posted on Wednesday, May 6th, 2009 at 6:50 am and is filed under Business News, NewMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.